 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 5.9 If all or part of the complaint is not resolved to the resident's satisfaction at stage one it must be progressed to stage two of the landlord's procedure, unless an exclusion ground now applies.
 In instances where a landlord declines to escalate a complaint it must clearly communicate in writing its reasons for not escalating as well as the resident's right to approach the Ombudsman about its decision.
-Reasons for declining an escalation to Stage 2: Refusal to provide appeal information to investigate (eg reasons for dissatisfaction, desired outcome) Out of time - Stage 1 decision over 12 months old 5.10 On receipt of the escalation request, landlords must set out their understanding of issues outstanding and the outcomes the resident is seeking.
+Yes Reasons for declining an escalation to Stage 2: Refusal to provide appeal information to investigate (e.g. reasons for dissatisfaction, desired outcome) Out of time - Stage 1 decision over 12 months old (in some cases older than 12 months, we may decide it is fair to carry out a review).
+5.10 On receipt of the escalation request, landlords must set out their understanding of issues outstanding and the outcomes the resident is seeking.
 If any aspect of the complaint is unclear, the resident must be asked for clarification and the full definition agreed between both parties.
-Yes The escalation request is logged on the case management system and allocated a complaints officer to investigate.
-Clarification can be sought through the system with a template that is amendable Dear [\$RECEIVER_FULL_NAME\$] [\$CASE_REFERENCE\$] We need further information before we can consider your complaint/review request.
+Yes A resident can now use an e-form to submit a Stage 2 request.
+The escalation request is logged on the case management system and allocated a complaints officer to investigate.
+Clarification can be sought through the system with a template that can be amended: Dear [\$RECEIVER_FULL_NAME\$] [\$CASE_REFERENCE\$] We need further information before we can consider your complaint/review request.
 Please provide the following (delete as applicable or add) The dates and names of any officers you have spoken to Attach emails you have sent to us and any responses you have received Tell us the outcome you are looking for Tell us why you are dissatisfied with the local resolution response and the outcome you are looking for Complete and return the attached Complaints Consent form.
+The system allows the Stage 1 to be linked to the Stage 2 and Ombudsman cases where they are related.
 5.11 Landlords must only escalate a complaint to stage two once it has completed stage one and at the request of the resident.
 Yes The council advises residents that a stage 2 can only be carried out if a stage 1 has been completed.
 The case management system links all Stage 1s to the relevant stage 2 so a complete record of the resident's complaint is held in one place.

 5.12 The person considering the complaint at stage two, must not be the same person that considered the complaint at stage one.
 Yes All stage 1s are responded to by officers in the relevant service area.
 All Stage 2 reviews are investigated and considered by a Complaints Officer in the Central Complaints Team which is an independent team.
 5.13 Landlords must respond to the stage two complaint within 20 working days of the complaint being escalated.
 Exceptionally, landlords may provide an explanation to the resident containing a clear timeframe for when the response will be received.
-This should not exceed a further 10 days without good reason. Νο The Council provides many statutory and non-statutory services to residents and is not just a Social Housing Landlord.
-Its complaints handling policies and procedures therefore have to cover both statutory and non-statutory requirements from various governing bodies.
-In 2019 it was decided to bring all the different complaints policies together into one single overarching complaint policy.
-This was welcomed by residents as it provided a clearer approach to complaints handling.
-Complaints often cover a range of service areas so having a single policy and procedure meant that complaints could be handled more fairly and in a holistic way.
-The Council's policy states that the timescale for stage 2 review complaints is 25 working days.
-This timescale is considered best practice for all types of complaint both statutory and non-statutory at stage 2.
-We are aware that this does not fully comply with the HO's complaint handling code but we explain in our annual self-assessment the reasons for this.
-We cannot have different timescales for different functions of the Council as this causes confusion and inconsistency.
+This should not exceed a further 10 days without good reason. Νο In advance of the proposed joint LGSCO and Housing Ombudsman Complaint Handling Code that will be applicable to all complaints, the Council has amended its timescale for stage 2 review complaints to 20 working days.
+This consistent approach to all types of complaints by the Ombudsman is welcomed by the Council as it provides consistency for residents.